Coaltergeist/rotation-tool/README.md

 # About

 This is an angular application that functions as a training dummy parse for Gunbreaker.
-All the potency data is from tooltips shown in the Live Letter.
+All the potency data is from tooltips shown in the Live Letter and updated with the E3 info.

 This is based on the [Red Mage job simulator](https://tylian.github.io/rdm/) from Stormblood.
 I wrote this application with the intention of expanding it for other jobs, but the time required to do so would have pushed dvelopment time far past the release of Shadowbringers.

 # Operation